Developing a Competency Model – The Basic Elements and Steps

 • treating others with courtesy, tact, and respect;

-• working effectively with others, regardless of organizational level, background, gender, race, or ethnicity;
+• working effectively with others, regardless of organizational level, background, sex, race, or ethnicity;

 • working to resolve disagreements, attempting to persuade others and reach agreements;